Military Retirement in Idaho: Complete 2026 Tax Guide

 Calculate Your Idaho Retirement Income

-See exactly what you'll keep with 100% tax-exempt military retirement & Social Security
+See exactly what you'll keep in Idaho: taxed pension until 65, tax-free Social Security

-Idaho offers full military retirement and Social Security tax exemptions, making it one of the best states for military retirees.
+Idaho taxes military pensions at 5.3% until age 65, though Social Security is exempt and a capped deduction starts at 65.
 Combined with stunning natural beauty, world-class outdoor recreation, and strong community values, Idaho is an excellent choice.
 Mountain Home near the AFB offers the most affordable option, while Boise provides urban amenities and the state's VA medical center.